MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 > May 2021 -
 The existing web-based mechanism for the Device Guard Signing service v1 will be retired on June 9, 2021.
 Please transition to the PowerShell based version of the service (DGSS v2).
 A [NuGet package](https://www.nuget.org/packages/Microsoft.Acs.Dgss.Client) containing the required DGSS v2 components and migration documentation is available.
 Please read the Microsoft Terms of Use included in the NuGet package; note that the usage of DGSS implies acceptance of these terms.
 For any questions, please contact us at DGSSMigration@microsoft.com.

+> [!NOTE]
+> After downloading microsoft.acs/dgss.client.nupkg you can rename to .zip and extract contents for files and additional documentation and information

 [Device Guard signing](/microsoft-store/device-guard-signing-portal) is a Device Guard feature that is available in the Microsoft Store for Business and Education.
 It enables enterprises to guarantee that every app comes from a trusted source.
 You can use SignTool in the Windows SDK and the DGSSv2 dlib in the NuGet package to sign your MSIX apps with Device Guard signing.
 This feature support enables you to easily incorporate Device Guard signing into the MSIX package building and signing workflow.

 Device Guard signing requires permissions in the Microsoft Store for Business and uses Azure Active Directory (AD) authentication.
 To sign an MSIX package with Device Guard signing, follow these steps.